DRH001/Rattle/README.md

 # DENSE
 A new esoteric programming language

-`DENSE` is just a placeholder name (which I may end up keeping) - suggestions would be appreciated!
+`DENSE` is just a placeholder name - suggestions would be appreciated!

 This language uses a very particular format: